ArthurJCQ/killer-api/README.md

 Knex is a SQL query builder.

-You can download is CLI to perform some actions :
+You can download is CLI to perform some actions:

 ```bash
 $ npm install knex -g
 ```

-You can create migrations files that you have to fill :
+You can create migrations files that you have to fill:

 ```bash
 $ knex migrate:make migration_name
 ```

-Run migrations in database :
+Run migrations in database:

 ```bash
 $ knex migrate:latest
 ```

-Create seed file :
+Create seed file:

 ```bash
 $ knex seed:make seed_name